gnss-sdr/geniuss-place/_sp-blocks/02-signal-source.md

 selected band to baseband and decimates to the working sample rate.

 When a single capture holds several bands, set `RF_channels` to the number of bands.
-The source then exposes that number of identical, sample-locked output streams from a single file read, each feeding its own Signal Conditioner tuned to a different intermediate frequency.
-This is preferable to declaring several independent Signal Sources reading the same file, since the shared block keeps all bands in lockstep by construction: backpressure from the slowest downstream chain stalls every output port together, so bands cannot drift apart over long runs.
+The file is then read and unpacked once, and the source exposes a single output port that every Signal Conditioner, each tuned to a different intermediate frequency, reads independently through its own read pointer.
+This is preferable to declaring several independent Signal Sources reading the same
+file: all bands start from the same sample by construction, and since GNU Radio never lets a producer overwrite samples that any of its readers has not yet consumed, the bands cannot drift apart by more than one output buffer over long runs.
 See [Multiple radio frequency chains](#multiple-radio-frequency-chains).

 **Warning**: This Signal Source is only available from the `next` branch of the